Are Costly Weddings the Result of Social Pressure?

 Priests hear from many couples who want to get married but believe they cannot afford a wedding, according to British Father Stephen Wang.
 He indicated that some couples put off marrying due to the typical wedding’s high-cost today.

 That’s why, when he worked “in a parish in north London, we had a standing agreement with couples that if they needed help we would provide an all-inclusive wedding for them at no cost,” he said.
 Included, he explained, were the “church building, music, minister (me), flowers (a modest display), limo (my Nissan Micra), confetti and reception in the parish hall,” though not a free bar!

 Father Wang discussed the social pressure to have a costly wedding in an Aug.
 19 entry on his “Bridges and Tangents” blog titled, “Do You Want a Fairy-tale Wedding or a Lifelong Marriage?”
 In Britain, the average wedding’s estimated cost is said to be even higher than in the U.S.

 A priest of the Westminster Archdiocese, Father Wang is dean of studies at Allen Hall, Westminster’s seminary, where he teaches philosophy and theology.
 He is an author and frequent speaker.

 Weddings Have Become “All About Me”

 Commentators sometimes attribute the high cost of contemporary weddings to a belief on the bride’s and groom’s part that their wedding day must be perfect, with everything revolving around them.
-A debate about this developed in England during August after the Rev. Giles Fraser, chancellor of St. Paul’s, London’s Anglican cathedral, spoke out of the issue.
+A debate about this developed in England in August after the Rev. Giles Fraser, chancellor of St. Paul’s, London’s Anglican cathedral, spoke out about the issue.